 Contact with CBI’s Employees: All firms interested in this project (including the firm’s employees, representatives, agents, lobbyists, attorneys, and subconsultants) will refrain, under penalty of disqualification, from direct or indirect contact for the purpose of influencing the selection or creating bias in the selection process with any person who may play a part in the selection process.
 This policy is intended to create a level playing field for all potential firms, to assure that contract decisions are made in public, and to protect the integrity of the selection process.
 All contact on this selection process should be addressed exclusively to the authorized representative identified below.

 Questions: Questions pertaining to this RFQ, the Project, the selection process, or the design agreement shall be Dan Hines, Director of Facilities & Procurement, at dhines@cbridges.com and Adrian Ortiz at AOrtiz@cbridges.com.
-5 April 16, 2026.
+Questions to CBI shall be submitted by no later than 5 p.m. on April 16, 2026.
 No other method of submitting questions to CBI shall be permitted.

 FINAL COMMENTS